-Dr. Simpson is author of over 253 original peer-reviewed publications, 97 book chapters and, has edited 3 books, and serves on numerous editorial boards.
-He has been the principal investigator for numerous studies, including the treatment of neuropathic pain in patients with peripheral neuropathy, neurological complications of HIV/AIDS and treatment of spasticity, limb dystonia and tremor with botulinum toxin.
+Dr. Simpson is author of over 253 original peer-reviewed publications and ninety-seven book chapters; he has edited three books and serves on several editorial boards.
+He has been the principal investigator for numerous studies on subjects including the treatment of neuropathic pain in patients with peripheral neuropathy; neurological complications of HIV/AIDS; and treatment of spasticity, limb dystonia and tremor with botulinum toxin.
 He is Chair of the American Academy of Neurology’s Subcommittee charged with generating evidence-based guidelines for the use of botulinum toxin.
-Dr. Simpson is a member of the American Neurological Association and the American Pain Society, Fellow of the American Academy of Neurology and the American Academy of Neuromuscular and Electrodiagnostic Medicine and President-Elect of the International Neurotoxin Association.
-He has received the Mitchell B Max Award for Neuropathic Pain from the American Academy of Neurology in 2018, granted for outstanding achievements in the field of neuropathic pain.

 Dr. Simpson is President of the International Neurotoxin Association and a member of the American Neurological Association and the American Pain Society.
 He is also a Fellow of the American Academy of Neurology and the American Academy of Neuromuscular and Electrodiagnostic Medicine.
 In 2018, he received the Mitchell B. Max Award for Neuropathic Pain for outstanding achievements in the field from the American Academy of Neurology.